jlobue10/SteamDeck_rEFInd/README.md

 Take note and remember the boot entry for rEFInd and replace XXXX below with that number.

 `sudo efibootmgr -b XXXX -A`

-The rEFInd boot entry would be disabled after running this command, and Windows installation could proceed without interference.
-After Windows installation has completed, before re-running the installation script, delete the rEFInd EFI boot entry with this command.

-`sudo efibootmgr -b XXXX -B`

-This is so that there will not be duplicate rEFInd EFI boot entries after the script's installation.
-I may update the script to check for and do this automatically in the future, but as of now it's not in the installation script.

 **References**